anandithaaaa/covid_project/index.md

 ![Image](./ekg_samples.png)

 The peculiar thing about EKGs is that they're similar to a human fingerprint.
 No two EKGs look the same, and hence any shift that might be cause by COVID-19 on the EKGs will look different from patient to patient.
+This makes it hard to identify for shifts without a baseline.

 ### Methodology - what is your approach/solution/what did you do?